 Access to your meter

-You are required to provide meter access to your electricity, gas or water company so that they can bill you accurately.
-Common problems with access are locked gates or the presence of a dog.
+You are required to provide meter access to your electricity, gas or water company so that you can be billed accurately.
+Common problems with meter access are locked gates or the presence of a dog.
 Meter readers are not required to enter a property where there is an unrestrained dog in the yard, even if the owners insist it is friendly.

 Where access to the meter is not possible, your supplier may estimate your bills.
 You may be able make other arrangements such as reading the meter yourself to avoid estimated bills.
 However, your supplier must physically read your meter at least every twelve months.
 If the supplier cannot access your meter and needs to make an appointment with you, they may charge a special meter reading fee.